-3rdly The covenant, or "compact made with Adam, his blood, and involve his posterity, until restored?
-Is is represented as forged, exceeding cruel, and plainly not such a procedure according to the law of nature and nations, and justified by the sense and practice of inconsistent with the justice, wisdom, and goodness of our gracious God; and invented to excuse him from mankind? cruelty, in subjecting myriads of men and infants to 4thly.
-It is said, that the words of the apostle, by the most direful lasting torments, which without this one man's disobedience many were made sinners, must have a metonymical sense; and the meaning is. imaginary pact he could not with the least pretense of justice do."
-That Adam was a covenant-head to that they were obnoxious to death for his sin, or that his posterity may be proved, which he could not be they become sinners by a metonymy of the effect, by if there was no covenant subsisting; besides, those suffering the punishment God had threatened to Adam words of God to Adam (Gen. 2:15, 17).
-Of every tree for it.
-But this is to depart from the proper signification of the garden thou mayest freely eat, but of the tree of the phrase; no instance can be produced of the of the knowledge of good and evil, thou shall not apostle's using it in this sense, either in the context eat of it, for in the day that thou eatest thereof thou or elsewhere: the word amartwloi always signifies shalt surely die, are expressive of a covenant.
-The persons guilty of a fault, and only obnoxious to death threatening of death in a case of disobedience implied for that fault.
-This sense of the words is contrary to and included a promise of life in case of obedience. the apostle's scope and design, which is, to give an This being proposed to Adam, and he consenting to account of the original of sin, and how condemnation it, formally constituted a covenant; in which he was and death came upon men through Adam's sin, and considered not as a private but public person, having their being made sinners by it, is contrary to the all his posterity in his loins.
-This compact therefore is distinction he all along makes between sin and death, no forgery; and where is the cruelty of it? since had the one being the cause, the other the effect, and is to be disproved by the sense of the opposite part of Adam stood, his posterity had been partakers of his righteousness, and of all the benefits and advantages the text, by the obedience of one shall many be made arising from it.
-Yes, but then it is said, his righteousness righteous.
-The active obedience of Christ is opposed to was a defective one, liable to be lost, either afterwards Adam's act of disobedience; the righteous are opposed by himself, or some one of his posterity, which would to sinners; and a being made righteous by the one, is have put them in the same sad case they are now.
-But opposed to a being made sinners by the other.
-Now, why should it be thought that Adam's righteousness by the rule of opposition, as to be made righteous would have been any more defective than that of the by Christ's obedience, is to be formally constituted angels?
-Why may it not as well be concluded, that and accounted so for the sake of his obedience and has Adam stood upon the trial of his obedience, that righteousness; and, in consequence of it, such become he and his posterity would have been secured from partakers of freedom from condemnation and death. after-falling, or been made impeccable as the angels So to be made sinners by Adam's disobedience, is to are?
-And where is the inconsistence of this compact be formally constituted and esteemed sinners on the with the justice, wisdom, and goodness of God.
-Did account of it; and, in consequence thereof, become not God make a covenant with Abraham, and by it obnoxious to condemnation and death.
-Nor will the obliged his posterity in future ages to the observance parallel of Christ bearing our sins, and being made sin of circumcision?
-Is it any unusual thing, or an unjust, for us, at all help this sense of the words; since Christ or an unwise action, for men to make covenants, and bore our sins, and was made sin for us, not barely bind their children unborn to the performance of them. by bearing and suffering the punishment of sins, but Has it not been reckoned just both with God and men, by the imputation of them to him; in consequence of that in some cases children should be punished for their parents' sins?
-Does not God say, that he will visit the iniquities of the fathers upon the children unto the third and fourth generation of them that hate him?
-(Ex.
-20:5).
-Does not the treason of a nobleman taint which imputation he was made a curse, and bore and suffered the punishment due to sin.
-And, after all, it will not be easy to reconcile this with the justice of God, that men should be obnoxious to death for Adam's sin, and suffer the punishment threatened him, when they are no ways chargeable with the guilt of redemption, and the Author of it, the Son of man, of it; what reason can be given, why they should suffer death for that sin of which they are in no sense guilty?
+3rdly The covenant, or "compact made with Adam, is represented as forged, exceeding cruel, and plainly inconsistent with the justice, wisdom, and goodness of our gracious God; and invented to excuse him from cruelty, in subjecting myriads of men and infants to the

+4thly.
+It is said, that the words of the apostle, by one man's disobedience many were made sinners, must have a metonymical sense; and the meaning is, that they were obnoxious to death for his sin, or that they become sinners by a metonymy of the effect, by suffering the punishment God had threatened to Adam for it.
+But this is to depart from the proper signification of the phrase; no instance can be produced of the apostle's using it in this sense, either in the context or elsewhere: the word $\alpha\mu\alpha\rho\tau\omega\lambda\sigma$ always signifies persons guilty of a fault, and only obnoxious to death for that fault.
+This sense of the words is contrary to the apostle's scope and design, which is, to give an account of the original of sin, and how condemnation and death came upon men through Adam's sin, and their being made sinners by it, is contrary to the distinction he all along makes between sin and death, the one being the cause, the other the effect, and is to be disproved by the sense of the opposite part of the text, by the obedience of one shall many be made righteous.
+The active obedience of Christ is opposed to Adam's act of disobedience; the righteous are opposed to sinners; and a being made righteous by the one, is opposed to a being made sinners by the other.
+Now, by the rule of opposition, as to be made righteous by Christ's obedience, is to be formally constituted and accounted so for the sake of his obedience and righteousness; and, in consequence of it, such become partakers of freedom from condemnation and death.
+So to be made sinners by Adam's disobedience, is to be formally constituted and esteemed sinners on the account of it; and, in consequence thereof, become obnoxious to condemnation and death.
+Nor will the parallel of Christ bearing our sins, and being made sin for us, at all help this sense of the words; since Christ bore our sins, and was made sin for us, not barely by bearing and suffering the punishment of sins, but by the imputation of them to him; in consequence of which imputation he was made a curse, and bore and suffered the punishment due to sin.
+And, after all, it will not be easy to reconcile this with the justice of God, that men should be obnoxious to death for Adam's sin, and suffer the punishment threatened him, when they are no ways chargeable with the guilt of it; what reason can be given, why they should suffer death for that sin of which they are in no sense guilty?